benjymous/annotations/sandman/sandman.14.md

 Nancy Sinatra.

 Page 3 panel 1:  More about the Family Man on page 9.
-	Panel 3:  The "I am John's coathanger" routine probably referes to a series of articles Reader's Digest once did, in the 50's, with titles like "I Am John's Kidneys", "I Am John's Liver" and so on.
+	Panel 3:  The "I am John's coathanger" routine probably refers to a series of articles Reader's Digest once did, in the 50's, with titles like "I Am John's Kidneys", "I Am John's Liver" and so on.
 They were narrated from the point of view of the parts of a human body, and gave an informal